I beg to move, That the Bill be now read a Second time.

 “excludes young people who come from less well-off families.
 This helps to ensure that certain industries and professions continue to be dominated by people from particular backgrounds, perpetuating inequality and dampening opportunities for social mobility.”

 Even more concerning is the finding from the British Journal of Sociology of Education, which found that unpaid internships, particularly with more well-known companies, often hold greater esteem than paid placements.
 While this is all well and good for graduates whose families are able to offer them financial support on completion of their higher education course, those from less privileged backgrounds do not have the luxury of being able to work for free.
 For too long, the fields dominated by the elites have been run as a chumocracy.
-In this day and age, one’s future prospects should not be dependent on one’s family connections.
+In this day and age, one’s prospects should not be dependent on one’s family connections.
 However, the current system of unpaid internships perpetuates inequality and reinforces the lack of meritocracy in the workplace.

 It is important to note that although unpaid internships are prevalent in London, this is not only a London-centric issue.
 My constituency of Coatbridge, Chryston and Bellshill is 50 minutes away from Edinburgh.
 Capital cities have a tendency to become power centres, with opportunities for the elites but not the masses.
 Despite my constituency’s proximity to Edinburgh, the differences in opportunities are so stark that, to many, Edinburgh may as well be a million miles away.
 I spoke to a constituent recently whose case exemplifies the challenges that young people face, particularly those from less advantaged backgrounds, due to the prevalence of unpaid internships and the expectation that graduates will undertake an internship without pay before being hired for even an entry-level position.